ljkrajewski/ai_resources/text2text.md

 ----
 ## Running latest textgen AI on RunPod
-- Start a pod w/ at least 24GB of VRAM (48GB for larger LLMs) and a volume HD size of 50GB.
+- Start a pod w/ at least 24GB of VRAM (48GB for larger LLMs) and a container HD size of 50GB.
 - Start the web terminal, then open it.
 - Run the following commands one at a time.
 ```